Glosseta/storedat-api-starter-template/README.md

 # Stordat API Starter

-Welcome to the starter template repo to get going with the storedat API.
+Welcome to the starter template repo to get going with the [Storedat API](https://storedat.io).
 Use this repo to get an understanding of how to integrate the API into your app or use it as a base for your project!

 ## How to get started